How Mythic Quest: Raven’s Banquet Combines Satire, Character Development, and an in-depth Look at Creativity

 The show also puts a large emphasis on showing how the expectations and demands of others can affect the creative process.
 Others think that Poppy can just create anything for the game almost instantly, without considering how difficult it really is.
 Similarly, Ian is expected to come up with a new idea that will save the game on the spot, or CW is tasked with writing an incredible new story or character as soon as it is required.
 For those in any kind of creative industry, Mythic Quest does a great job of showing how people see creativity, and how they often oversimplify and undervalue it.

-And none of this is more evident than in the fifth episode of the show, “A Dark Quiet Death”, which is, except from a very brief mid-credits scene and call back in the final episode of the series, a beautifully realised (and harrowingly emotional) standalone episode that focuses on vision, and what people will sacrifice for it (for our full thoughts on the fifth episode check out our post HERE).
+And none of this is more evident than in the fifth episode of the show, “A Dark Quiet Death”, which is, except a very brief mid-credits scene and call back in the final episode of the series, a beautifully realised (and harrowingly emotional) standalone episode that focuses on vision, and what people will sacrifice for it (for our full thoughts on the fifth episode check out our post HERE).

 Overall Mythic Quest: Raven’s Banquet combines a well-rounded cast with some new twists on well-worn tropes, adds in just enough of a look at real-world issues in the gaming industry, and offers a heartfelt look at the struggles behind a collaborative creative process, all of which adds up to an endearing, charming, and funny show.
 If you enjoyed our look How Mythic Quest: Raven’s Banquet Combines Satire, Character Development, and an in-depth Look at Creativity For more Mythic Quest check out our breakdown of the fifth episode “A Dark Quiet Death” Here and check out the trailer for the show Here